sse-secure-systems/connaisseur/setup/README.md

 ### 1. Set up environment

 First off, we'll export the variables used in this tutorial to allow you to immediately use your own names/URLs instead of relying on our default names.
-Below, substitute your own values as appropriate:
+Below, substitute your own values as appropriate (ideally use lowercase letters for compatibility with Docker):

 ```bash
 IMAGE_PATH=docker.io/testingconny/testimage